Chris-McGonigle/bash-boris/README.md

 3. I would consider adding an 'infintity' play mode in addition to the three game modes already provided.
 This mode would run continuously, with the game picking up speed after a predetemined amount of time, perhaps every 30 seconds.
 The game would then end when the user missed a selected number of mole pop ups.

 4. I would like to add a number of different images for the mole character, depending on whether or not the mole had been struck or not.
 Samples of what these images might look like are provided in the images folder but have not been used.
 This would add another level of complexity and professionalism to the game.

+5. If publishing on a commercial basis, space has been left either side of the game board.
+It is envisaged that this space is where advertisements would be placed, in the users view but not distracting from the main game board either.

 ## Technologies Used